Year 4 Tag Rugby Lesson 2

 Skill Development - Picking up the ball

-Objective: To practice picking up from the floor into a run.
+Objective: To practise picking the ball up from the floor while moving into a run.

 Set-up:

-• Keep pupils in their same teams from the last activity.
+- Keep pupils in the same teams from the previous activity.

-• Pupils work one at a time in each channel, with others waiting safely behind the start cone.
+- Pupils work one at a time, with others waiting safely behind the start cone.

 How to play:

-• As they reach it, they place their lead foot next to the ball, bend their knees, scoop the ball up with two hands, and keep their eyes on the ball.
+- As they reach it, they place their lead foot next to the ball, bend their knees, and scoop the ball up using two hands.

-• Without stopping, they accelerate forward to the end cone and place the ball down.
+- Without stopping, they accelerate to the end cone and place the ball down

 Extensions: